Skip to Content

 Lillico Beach Penguin Viewing, Lillico

-If you want to see penguins in the wild, head to Lillico Beach 5 minutes down the Bass Highway.
+If you want to see penguins in the wild, head to Lillico Beach 5 minutes west along the Bass Highway.
 The penguins raise their young in burrows in the summer months.
 Each night at dusk they come ashore to feed their babies.

 There’s a viewing platform staffed with volunteers to answer your questions.
 I loved seeing the penguins so much that I went several times!
 Penguin viewing is free, but donations are welcome.